sosandroid/docker-fail2ban-synology/readme.md

 The main issues on Synology are the following:

 - The embedded ban IP system cannot work on running Docker containers by design
-- `REJECT` blocktype is not supported and must be switched with `DROP`
+- `REJECT` blocktype is not supported and must be switched to `DROP`
 - Modiying DSM system is not upgrade-proof

 ## Pre-requisite